Timothy L. Brown

 Since his ordination in the RCA in 1993, Ron Rienstra has lived and ministered at educational institutions in Iowa (Central College), Michigan (Calvin College), and California (Fuller Seminary), pursuing his primary interest: helping preachers, congregations, worship teams, and individuals learn to deepen and enliven their gatherings with God.
 All the while he remained active in local church life as an interim pastor, preacher, worship leader and consultant.

-He is currently finishing his dissertation while advancing a number of diverse research projects: exploring postmodernism and its affect on worship and preaching, mapping the place of corporate worship in seminary education in North America, and developing a homiletical pedagogy based on the Suzuki music method.
+His dissertation focused on the liturgical ecclesiology of Swiss reformed theologian Jean-Jacques von Allmen.
+His other research interests include exploring postmodernism and its affect on worship and preaching, mapping the place of corporate worship in seminary education in North America, and developing a homiletical pedagogy based on the Suzuki music method.

 "I often tell my students that worship is like sailing: we work hard at preaching and presiding, but we aren’t in control of what happens.
 The Spirit blows where it will; our joyful task as preachers and worship leaders is to let out as much sail as we possibly can.
 When we trim the sails well – when we preach with clarity and vividness, when we celebrate the sacraments with richness and vitality, when we enact the church’s liturgy with authenticity and faithfulness – then we cooperate in God’s transforming work, bringing our full presence into the presence of the Triune God who meets us on Sunday and shapes us for Christian living all week long."